irecsys/DeepCARSKit/README.md

 DeepCARSKit requires Python version 3.7 or later, torch version 1.7.0 or later, and RecBole version 1.0.0 or later.
 For more details, you can refer to the list of [requirements](https://github.com/irecsys/DeepCARSKit/blob/main/requirements.txt).
 If you want to use DeepCARSKit with GPU, please ensure that CUDA or cudatoolkit version is 9.2 or later.
 This requires NVIDIA driver version >= 396.26 (for Linux) or >= 397.44 (for Windows10).

 More info about installation from conda and pip will be released later.
 Currenly, you can make a git clone of the source codes.
+We will pulish it to pypi and conda in next release.

 ## Quick-Start
 With the source code, you can use the provided script for initial usage of our library: